AdobeDocs/document-services/src/pages/use-cases/page-content/agreements-and-contracts/loan-documents-workflows.md

 2. PDF documents are sent to PDF Extract API to extract data, which can be stored in a database.
 3. Create a single loan package with Create PDF API.
 4. Render the application using the PDF Embed API in a secure portal so that borrowers can review and add questions / comments through annotation.
-5. Send final loan document for signatures with Adobe Sign.
+5. Send final loan document for signatures with Adobe Acrobat Sign.